 - Obstructed signs

 Maintaining a reasonably safe roadway is the owner’s legal responsibility.
 Note, however, that the owner or maintainer must have been negligent in some way that contributed to your accident for you to file a claim.
 Acts of God such as wild animals or weather conditions will not be the city’s fault; nor will accidents that no one reasonably could have prevented.
-It is up to a Las Vegas car accident lawyer to prove that the city knew or reasonably should have known about the hazard yet failed to repair it in time to prevent the accident.
+It is up to a car accident lawyer to prove that the city knew or reasonably should have known about the hazard yet failed to repair it in time to prevent the accident.